 Cheers to your loved ones this Valentine’s Day!
 Treat them to the gift of simple goodness.
 In this case, a perfectly balanced rum drink that’s good enough to sip on the rocks, pour over a freshly baked pound cake (or ice cream) or a myriad of cocktails.
 For now, enjoy this libation, from my cocina to yours!

-*Special thanks to Rendezous Bistro in Jackson Hole for lending me space and time to style and shoot this yummy cocktails!
+*Special thanks to Rendezous Bistro in Jackson Hole for lending me space and time to style and shoot this yummy cocktail!

 Eat well, love unapologetically, pray with true intention, and take care of yourself.